 Such walks will improve your fitness level and make your time gorilla tracking more enjoyable and less strenuous.
 Others prefer going to their local gym to get into shape and develop some physical stamina.

 In Washington State, head for the Cascades and hike like up to Lake 22.
 Hike in the North Cascades near Granite Falls and hike up to Mount Pilchuck.
 In Vancouver, BC, you can hike up on the Grouse Grind Trail, which will definitely improve your level of fitness.

 Two British Air Employees started running before they came.
 They hiked and climbed throughout Uganda, including one Volcano, two gorilla treks, hikes through Bwindi Forest from North to South, and continued down to Lake Mutanda.

 Being in reasonable shape.
 Preparing before coming will make the Gorilla Encounter even more memorable for you.

 Knowing before going on a Gorilla Trekking Safari gives you an idea of what to expect on the Trek.
 Here is what one of our clients wrote about knowing before going.
 “I chose Kabiza Wilderness Safaris because I came across their beneficial pages on gorilla trekking and found them to be straightforward and incredibly helpful.
 Even if you choose to go with someone else- read some of Kabiza’s content, and you’ll have a better trip.”-Ananda G.

-Know about Gorilla Trekking before you.
-We give you all the advice that you will need for your once-in-a-lifetime Gorilla Encounter.
+Know about Trekking before you.
+We give you all the advice you will need for your once-in-a-lifetime Gorilla Encounter.
 Please take advantage of what we know about Gorilla Trekking.

-Uninformed Trekkers have a lesser experience and more unanticipated surprises than those that know before they go.
+Uninformed Trekkers have lesser experience and more unanticipated surprises than those that know before they go.